Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 ## Molecular electrostatic dynamics for living cells ##

-The five-atom water model is used to apply the electric field in the nanopore region.
+The five-atom water model is applied to see the electric field in the nanopore region (the Sec.3 below).
 The charge inversion and DNA transport phenomena are studied for living cells, and the molecular electrostatic dynamics is simulated (Refs.
 1-5, 10).
 We first mention the electrostatic code to execute molecular dynamics,